 Things Will Not Get Better On Their Own

-One thing that you need to understand about cavities is they constitute permanent damage to your teeth.
+One thing that you need to understand about cavities is they constitute enduring damage to your teeth.
 The decayed tissue is not going to regenerate and make the tooth whole again.
 What will happen is that the decay will continue to eat away at what is currently still healthy material.

 At some point, you will no longer be facing a quick filling and possibly a crown.
 There will be more drilling, more decayed material to extract, and a larger filling needed to fill in the space.
 Wouldn’t it be better to deal with the situation right now and stop the decay in it’s tracks?
 Doing so increases the odds of being able to keep the tooth for the rest of your life.